effector/effector/docs/api/effector/Store.md

 ### `watch(watcher)`

 Call `watcher` function each time when store is updated. <br/>
-If `trigger` not passed, run `watcher` on each event that linked with store.
+If `trigger` not passed, run `watcher` on each event that linked to the store.

 #### Formulae